jinhan814/NN_implementation/README.md

 ✏ Feed-Forward Neural Network Implementation

-Python implementation of multi-layer feed forward neural networks with back propagation.
+- Line-by-line implementation of multi-layer feed forward neural networks with back propagation.

-No optimization is applied.
+- No optimization is applied.

-All code is based on ["Neural Networks and Deep Learning"](https://github.com/mnielsen/neural-networks-and-deep-learning) by Michael Nielsen.
+- All code is based on ["Neural Networks and Deep Learning"](https://github.com/mnielsen/neural-networks-and-deep-learning) by Michael Nielsen.

 ## Versions